 How can I join the Suzuki Elders?
 If you agree with the values expressed in the Declaration of Interdependence and in our Constitution, fill in the membership application form and send it to us.
-All applications are approved and voted at the monthly meeting of the Suzuki Elder Council.
+Applications are reviewed and approval is voted upon at the monthly meeting of the Suzuki Elder Council.

 How old should I be to join?
 We consider all ages, although most of our members are close to, at, or beyond “official” retirement age.